 The Artifact: The idea of the events of the series being a CD-ROM game is increasingly feeling like this.
 The computer and the other CD-ROM-like elements were dropped from the opening of the program around the time that the Explorer Stars first showed up.
 As such, the only remnant of this idea is the click/beep mouse arrow that is used to indicate the Fake Interactivity aspect of the program.

 As of 2013, the click/beep mouse arrow seems to have been abandoned as well.
 The things that the show wants kids to pay attention to simply light up, with an accompanying musical chime, but the mouse arrow is gone.

 Art Evolution: As already mentioned, the program was designed originally to mimic the feel of mid-90s CD-ROM game and it looked like it.
-As the program has moved away from this, the overall look of the program has improved with more vibrant colors, better animation quality overall and the most recent episodes presented in widescreen HD with CGI elements.
+As the program has moved away from this, the overall look of the program has improved with more vibrant colors, better animation quality overall and eventually episodes presented in widescreen HD with CGI elements.

 Bad Future: Seen in Dora's Christmas Carol Adventure.
 Due to getting put on the naughty list, Swiper completely stops caring about others at all and becomes a true thief, stealing so much stuff that the future Dora outright tells the present Swiper, in a rather bitter fashion, there's nothing left for him to steal and he's ruined Christmas.
 Thankfully, this future is changed at the end of the episode.

 "Anything that you might need, I've got inside for you."
 She says it in her song, people.

 Balloonacy: In at least one episode they ride in a hot air balloon not powered by fire.
 So how does it fly?
 Why, they pump it up with a bicycle pump before taking off of course!

 Bilingual Bonus: Dora the Explorer translated to Spanish is Dora la Exploradora, which rhymes!